scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 - Dependency injection
 - Expressing capabilities

-Since then other languages have adopted similar concepts, all of which are variants of the core idea of _term inference_: Given a type, the compiler synthesizes a “canonical” term that has that type.
+Since then, other languages have adopted similar concepts, all of which are variants of the core idea of _term inference_: Given a type, the compiler synthesizes a “canonical” term that has that type.

 While implicits were a defining feature in Scala 2, their design has been greatly improved in Scala 3: